Channel Revision Published Runs on

 # See LICENSE file for licensing details.

-The service mesh library is used to facilitate adding your charmed application to a service mesh.
+This library facilitates adding your charmed application to a service mesh, leveraging the

 requires: